matthewmueller/rfcs/text/0000-migrations.md

 the user will be required to confirm them.
 This can either happen interactively if supported by the environment, or especially in CI environments the confirmation can be provided with a `--force` flag as a CLI arg.

-The CLI output for the interactive could look like this:
+The CLI output for the interactive will look like this:

 ```
 You are going to perform destructive changes (with potential data loss).